-The Local Board's basis for adoption of the Final Plan may be controversial, and opposed by all of the Appellants of the consolidated cases, but it was neither arbitrary, capricious, unreasonable, nor illegal.
+The Local Board's basis for adoption of the Final Plan may be controversial, and opposed by all of the appellants of the consolidated cases, but it was neither arbitrary, unreasonable, nor illegal.
 The Local Board became aware of Carroll County's demographic challenges a number of years prior to the adoption of the Final Plan, and comprehensively acted to address those pressing concerns.
 It followed its own guidelines and State mandated procedure to collect and analyze relevant data, consider options, publish notice, provide numerous opportunities for community input, and reach a reasoned decision.
 It is likely that any option adopted by the Local Board would have stimulated some controversy; pressing financial issues forced the Local Board to make decisions that would have been unpopular to at least some portion of the school community.
 Failing to act, however, was not an option.
-The Local Board maintained two under-enrolled high schools within a small radius.
-The decline in enrollment precipitated reductions in financial resources, and the Local Board could not prudently maintain the status quo.
+The decline in overall enrollment precipitated reductions in financial resources, and the Local Board could not prudently maintain the status quo.
 Difficult decisions had to be made, and the Local Board went to great lengths to perform the research and render a reasonable decision that took into account all of the regulatory factors that were required in acting to close or consolidate schools.

-The Local Board extensively explored and placed great emphasis on student enrollment trends, recognizing the substantial decline in student enrollment and its crucial impact on the economic viability of the school system and the affected schools.
-The Local Board properly analyzed the age and condition of the affected schools, recognizing that, given the comparison of age and condition, Manchester Valley was the logical survivor if either school could not remain economically operational.
-The Local Board considered the issues of transportation as to all of the three types of schools, including the redesign of bus routes, "transportation tier" times, distance, and determined that current bus service to the high schools was sufficient; given the relative proximity of the schools, this does not appear to be an unreasonable conclusion.
+The Local Board extensively explored and placed pronounced emphasis on student enrollment trends, recognizing the substantial decline in student enrollment and its crucial impact on the economic viability of the school system and the affected schools.
+The Local Board properly analyzed the age and condition of the affected schools, and recognized that Charles

+Carroll, in particular, required extensive and costly renovation due to its deficient facility and age.
+The Local Board considered the issues of transportation as to all of the three types of schools, including the redesign of bus routes, "transportation tier" times, distance, and noted that only one elementary school, Ebb Valley would be required to change from a first tier transportation school to a third tier transportation school, which is the tier currently assigned to Charles Carroll and most of the other continuous elementary schools.
+This alignment lessened the potential need for additional bus services.
+Although the Appellants contend that the bus times for their children will be "ridiculously long," or that the bus rides will affect students' extra-curricular activities, they have offered no supporting evidence to demonstrate these contentions.

 As to education programs, in ruling upon the Local Board's Motion, I must determine whether there are material facts that would establish that the Local Board's decision was either (1) contrary to sound education policy or (2) could not have been reasonably reached by a reasoning mind.
 COMAR 13A.01.05.05B.
 Section 2-205 of the Education Article gives the State Board the power and duty to determine the elementary and secondary educational policies of the State.
 Section 4-108(3) provides that each county board shall "[s]ubject to this article and to the applicable bylaws, rules, and regulations of the State Board determine, with the advice of the county superintendent, the educational policies of the county school system."
-Neither the courts nor the State Board, the agency which has delegated to me the authority to issue this

-Proposed Order, and whose policy I am obligated to follow,26 has specifically defined the term "sound educational policy."
+Neither the courts nor the State Board, the agency which has delegated to me the authority to issue this Proposed Order, and whose policy I am obligated to follow;23 has specifically defined the term "sound educational policy."
 The "reasoning mind" standard set forth in COMAR 13A.01.05.05B(2) is a broad standard giving great deference to the decisions made by local boards of education in determining school boundaries and the assignment of students.